-This is a guest post by Neetole Mitra of Living Unplanned, who quit her job 4 months ago and has been travelling ever since, alone.
+This is a guest post by Neetole Mitra, who quit her job in 2017 and has been travelling ever since, alone.
 Encouraging more females to follow the league, this is what she has to say…

 It’s surprising that so many of us love to travel yet so few actually do it.
 It almost makes one wonder if travel is ultimately as coveted as everyone would have you believe.
 I mean, if people really want to travel, why don’t they?

 Travel has become a benchmark of sorts for ‘freedom’.
 It’s what we say/think every day.
 I wish I could be free.
 Just get the hell out of here.
 Go where I want to.